 “Oh, yeah, that's awesome,” he replied, wondering at it.

 They walked across a footbridge, birds looking up at them as they perched on the edges of supporting beams.
-Across the bridge a couple kissed, Ceris blushed as the girls parted, and glanced at Nathan.
+Across the bridge a couple kissed, Ceris blushed as they parted, and glanced at Nathan.
 He hadn’t noticed.
 She looked down from his eyes at the bow of his mouth and snapped her attention away as heat rolled off her cheeks.

 On this side of the park, the path cut through the middle of the grass and she walked to its right, the grass springing softly under her feet.
 She preferred this over the shy, straight, path that hugged the edge of the grass across the river.
 People only ever walked on that path, leaving the field and its park almost empty.

 Ahead of them was a blot of grey, huddled closely on the grass.
 Ceris nudged Nathan over and regained her footing on the path, his arm snaked softly about her waist.
-The group wore hoodies and thick sweatpants, identical with hoods that shielded their faces.
+The group wore hoodies and thick sweatpants, identical with grey hoods that shielded their faces.
 Ceris stared into their dark mass, they emitted shadows a little, bloodshot eyes loomed out and stared over her, searching.
-In their centre they held a speaker, rap music beat at her ears with the sounds of drugs and women...
+In their centre they held a speaker, rap music beat at her ears with the sounds of drugs and women.

 “Not the best music taste,” Nathan said as they climbed a slope.
 Squeezing her side happily, he was completely unfazed.
-His long legs covered ground quickly and Ceris stretched keep up.
+His long legs covered ground quickly and Ceris stretched to keep up.